-A.The complainant, an Austrian, was employed by the European Patent Office, the secretariat of the EPO, at its sub-office in Vienna as an auxiliary staff member on its team in charge of CD-ROMs.
+A.The complainant, an Austrian, was employed by the European Patent Office, the secretariat of the EPO, at its sub-office in Vienna as an auxiliary staff member in the publications department.
 He had two fixed-term contracts, one from 1 February 1992 until 31 January 1993, the other from 1 February 1993 until 31 January 1994.
 There being a two-year limit on the employment of auxiliary staff under a decision by the Administrative Council of 17 January 1986, his appointment was not extended further.

-In April 1994 he applied for a vacancy advertised in the marketing department.
-On 9 August he learned from a letter which the Head of General Administration had sent him on 26 July that his application had not succeeded.
+In April 1994 he applied for a vacancy at the sub-office which was the very job he had been doing.
+On 9 August he learned from a letter the Head of General Administration had sent him on 26 July that his application had not succeeded.

-By a letter of 21 September he appealed to the President of the Office under Articles 106 to 113 of the Service Regulations for Permanent Employees against the "termination" of his appointment, alleging among other things improprieties in the procedure to fill the position in marketing.
+By a letter of 23 September he appealed to the President of the Office under Articles 106 to 113 of the Service Regulations for Permanent Employees against the "termination" of his appointment, alleging among other things improprieties in the procedure to fill the vacancy he had applied for.